Dallas: East Dallas

+Oak Cliff

+Southwest of Downtown lies Oak Cliff.
+Once a separate city founded in the mid-1800s, Oak Cliff was annexed in 1903 by Dallas.
+As one of the oldest areas in Dallas, the hilly North Oak Cliff is home to 5 of the 13 conservation districts in Dallas including the architecturally significant Kessler Park neighborhood and trendy Bishop Arts District.

 South Dallas

 South Dallas is the location of Cedars, and Fair Park, where the annual State Fair of Texas is held from late September through mid-October.
 Also located here is Exposition Park, Dallas, noted for having artists, art galleries, and bars along tree-lined Exposition Avenue.
-Southwest of Downtown lies Oak Cliff, a hilly area that has undergone gentrification in recent years, in neighborhoods such as the Bishop Arts District.
-Oak Cliff was a township founded in the mid-1800s and annexed in 1903 by Dallas.
-Today, most of the area's northern residents are Hispanic and Latin American.
-The ghost town of La Reunion once occupied the north tip of Oak Cliff.
-South Oak Cliff's population is a mix of African Americans, Hispanics, and Native Americans.

-South Side Dallas is a popular location for nightly entertainment at the NYLO rooftop patio and lounge, The Cedars Social.
+South Side Dallas is a popular location for nightly entertainment.
 The neighborhood has undergone extensive development and community integration.
 What was once an area characterized by high rates of poverty and crime is now one of the city's most attractive social and living destinations.

 Further east, in the southeast quadrant of the city, is the large neighborhood of Pleasant Grove.
 Once an independent city, it is a collection of mostly lower-income residential areas stretching to Seagoville in the southeast.
 Though a city neighborhood, Pleasant Grove is surrounded by undeveloped land on all sides.
 Swampland and wetlands separating it from South Dallas are part of the Great Trinity Forest, a subsection of the city's Trinity River Project, newly appreciated for habitat and flood control.